 Bursaries for Medical Residents

-Medical residents who are in their last two years of residency and agree to sign a mandatory two year return-of-service agreement to New Brunswick are eligible to receive a bursary of $20,000.
+Medical Residents who are in their last two years of residency and agree to sign a mandatory two year return-of-service to New Brunswick may be eligible to receive a bursary of $20,000.

-Residents are only eligible to receive the bursary once during their career even if they elect to complete another residency training program.
+Physicians can only receive one bursary during their career even if they elect to complete another residency training program.

 For comments or questions, please see Related Links.